 When I think of fun house and pet sitting I have done, what first comes to mind is all the pets and animals.
 I have bonded with many different pets over the past 18 years.

-It is super fun for me to return to be with the same pets again and again.
+It is super fun for me on a return house and pet sitting, to be with the same pets again and again.
 And it’s thrilling for me when they move locations and I maintain the continuity of caring for them in their new place.
 I get to discover a new location and I love it!

 Petsitting in New York city

 This is Max, the rescue dog who I first cared for in New York City and then again in southern Florida when his family moved.
 He is such a sweetie with me and so scared to leave the house.
 Max loves massage and cuddles and looks at me with such trusting eyes.

 Kioko the long hair cat who I did house and pet sitting for over 2 Christmas in NYC, now lives in Madrid.
 Kioko is gorgeous and loves to play with his toys.
 He also continues to need his eye medicine given in a particular way – he and I have a long term understanding and I know how to manage this easily.

 Winning over a reticent pet in a petsit